 Each week we alert journalists to the most significant – and relevant – research papers being published in the big scientific journals around the world.
 This valuable heads-up covering local and international research and events gives journalists a chance to plan for big science stories well in advance.
 Contact the SMC to register for the Research Radar.

 When a science story is breaking the SMC will round up comment from experts across the country, offering quotes from them in an SMC Alert designed to give journalists a quick overview of how scientists are reacting.
-The SMC Alerts are great sources of comment, offering a range of evidence based perspectives on breaking stories in the agriculture, environment, health science, technology and even political and business rounds.
+The SMC Alerts are great sources of comment, offering a range of evidence-based perspectives on breaking stories in the agriculture, environment, health science, technology and even political and business rounds.
 You can tailor the alerts you receive to suit your areas of interest.

 Dozens of briefings so far have covered everything from drinking and driving to petroleum exploration.
 All briefings are recorded and posted to the SMC website for playback and the presentations of scientists are uploaded too.
 Better still, journalists can dial into an SMC briefing from their desks, giving them quick and easy access to experts and their research.

 Getting across scientific concepts simply can be challenging work.
 But graphics and illustrations can help you get to the heart of the matter quickly and provide a more engaging way to present a science story.
 The SMC generates infographics on topical science-related subjects and we can help media organisations that are planning their own infographics.
 We work with scientists who can fact-check infographics and make sure the science is being accurately portrayed.
 Contact us for more details or register to gain access to high-resolution copies of existing SMC infographics.

 The New Zealand SMC is part of a growing network of science media centres helping journalists cover science all over the world.
-If you are looking for overseas experts for input into a story, we can help by connecting you to the SMC network spanning the United Kingdom, Australia, Japan, Canada and Denmark.
+If you are looking for overseas experts for input into a story, we can help by connecting you to the SMC network spanning the United Kingdom, Australia, Japan, Canada and Europe.
 Registering to receive alerts from the SMCs also grants access to relevant information from the rest of the SMC network and access to joint briefings.